 Now if your data is too large it is really very difficult to take a print out on A4 paper.
 To take the print out in A4 paper you need to arrange it in such a way so that it looks readable.

-Now your data looks like below.
+Now your table data looks like below:

-Now let’s learn how to use Grouping Text in a pivot table report:
+Learn how to use Grouping Text in a pivot table report:

 We have already seen the features of grouping Numbers and grouping dates but this time, we’ll talk on grouping Text.
 Though it can be grouped but you need to do it manually.
 Let’s say you have eight division and four of them led by Mr. Simon and another four led by Mr. Sen. From my data range there are eight division and they are AD, CDFD, ED, HFD, LGAD, PEMD, RAD and RDD.